Hemmkurvenhindernis

 The Hemmkurvenhindernis was a German heavy steel barrier used during the Second World War.
 It was developed as a barricade against the armoured vehicles.
 It served as barricades on roads, bridges and beaches.
-It was also used in combination with other obstacles in defencelines.
+It was also used in combination with other obstacles in defence lines.

 History

 This barricade was a one the obstacles of the Atlantic Wall, it served during the Allied invasion of Normandy.